-Seattle storefront damaged as 2 fire trucks crash into each other
+Seattle storefront damaged as 2 firetrucks collide

-Seattle police are investigating a crash between a fire engine and a ladder truck, which led the ladder truck to plow into a massage business.
+Seattle police are investigating a crash between a fire engine and a ladder truck, which led the ladder truck to run into a massage business.

-Police are investigating a crash between a Seattle fire engine and a ladder truck just before 8 a.m.
-New Year’s Day.

-The wreck, in the Roosevelt neighborhood, sent eight firefighters to the hospital, damaged the storefront of a massage business and smashed the ladder truck so badly it’s out of service.
+Police are investigating a crash involving a Seattle fire engine and a ladder truck that sent eight firefighters to the hospital Sunday morning, damaged the storefront of a massage business and smashed the ladder truck so badly that it’s out of service.

-Alice Kim, spokeswoman for the Seattle Fire Department said the two trucks were responding to an automatic fire alarm when the crash at Northeast 65th Street and 12th Avenue Northeast occurred.
+Alice Kim, spokeswoman for the Seattle Fire Department, said the trucks were responding to an automatic fire alarm when the crash occurred just before 8 a.m., at Northeast 65th Street and 12th Avenue Northeast.

-The eight firefighters were taken to Harborview Medical Center for evaluation, but were expected to be released, Kim said.
+The firefighters were taken to Harborview Medical Center for evaluation but were later released with no serious injuries, officials said.

 Most Read Stories